 The Tall Trees Grove trailhead is about a one-hour drive from Kuchel Visitor Center.
 There’s a locked gate with a secret combination followed by a six-mile drive down an old gravel logging road.
 From the trailhead it’s a one-mile downhill hike on the Tall Trees Trail to the closest camping areas.

-South of the Emerald Ridge Trail, the gravel banks continue for about two miles, after which the creek turns into a narrow, boulder-strewn channel for another two miles.
-Camping is only allowed on the gravel banks, so the boulders mark the end of the camping area.
+Further south, past the Emerald Ridge Trail, the creek becomes a continuous series of deep pools, often with no banks at all, requiring a lot of difficult wading through 12–18 inch deep water.
+The creek valley is also narrower and less scenic.
+However, there are usually fewer people in this area.
+There are still occasional small gravel banks for about two miles, after which the creek turns into a narrow, boulder-strewn channel for another two miles.
+Camping is only allowed on the gravel banks, so the boulders effectively mark the end of the camping area.

 Water from Redwood Creek can’t be drunk or used for cooking, since it may contain blue-green algae (cyanobacteria) toxins that aren’t removed by filtering, UV, chlorine, or boiling.
 Blue-green algae grow in warm water, and Redwood Creek is really warm because it’s so wide, shallow, and exposed to the sun.
 The park recommends bringing your own water or treating water from tributary creeks instead.
 Places where tributaries join the main creek usually make good campsites, anyway, since there’s often a nice sandy area where you can pitch a tent.

 Unless there are fire restrictions, it’s OK to collect wood from the creek banks and have a campfire.